Why Does My Cat Do That: Odd Cat Behaviors

 Showing Its Belly

-Flicking or swishing tail:
+Flicking or Swishing Tail

-Curling of the tail like a fish hook:
+Curling of the Tail Like a Fish Hook

-This is also another sign they are happy.
+Curling of the tail in the shape of a fish hook is also another sign they are happy.

-Tail Straight Down:
+Tail Straight Down

 If the tail is straight down, beware!
 The cat wants to be left alone.
 My husband's cat runs away from me with his tail down if I ever sneeze or cough in his presence.
 I seriously think he is saying, "Don't disgrace me with your germs."
 He thinks a lot of himself.

-© 2010 Angela Michelle
+© 2010 Angela Michelle Schultz